AlbertRF147/global-cycling-network/README.md

 Important notes:

+- The page should only be tested on iPhone 6 devices.
 - Due to CORS issues with the server (https://www.globalcyclingnetwork.com/api/devtask), I could not fetch the data from my localhost app.
 Instead, the data is static in a file.
 - The footer is a screengrab due to time constraints.
 - The search bar displays a mock up (screengrab) of what in a future build would be suggestions and recommendations based on previous search history.